News

 Description

 A separated multi-use path currently exists between downtown San Rafael and the top of Puerto Suello Hill.
-However, bike lanes on the Terra Linda side on Los Ranchitos and Merrydale are prohibitively steep for an ‘all ages and abilities’ facility, and there are no accessible sidewalks whatsoever, preventing easy pedestrian travel.
+However, bike lanes on the Terra Linda side on Los Ranchitos and Merrydale are prohibitively steep for an ‘all ages and abilities’ facility.
+There are no accessible sidewalks, preventing easy pedestrian travel.
 Until recently, SMART considered this segment of pathway complete.

 MCBC and Transportation Alternatives for Marin presented a gap closure alternative to the San Rafael Bicycle/Pedestrian Advisory Committee at their spring meeting.